READ THE LATEST:

 — Fran Millar (@Fran_Millar) June 7, 2018

 Never mind that he’s off-topic.
 He just had to get his shot in.
 Still, it makes you wonder about his focus.
 And his truthfulness, since it’s a boneheaded, easily refuted pants-on-fire lie that mainly serves to show his disdain for his former colleague.
-For the record, the first bill Sally passed was HB 717 in 1999, regarding infant health, which passed 168-0.
-Millar voted for it.
-Rookie legislators typically don’t have a lot of clout; they’re expected to sit down and shut up—not that they do, necessarily.
+For the record, the first bill Sally passed was HB 717 in 1999, her rookie year, which instituted statewide newborn hearing screenings.
+It has helped thousands of Georgia families for the past twenty years.

 In the 2001-2002 General Assembly session, Sally was the main sponsor of the following bills that passed: